AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 ![HUB](/img/32Inspector.PNG)

-The  inspector is one of the most important panels of the editor.
+The Properties is one of the most important panels of the editor.
-It provides you information on the object you’ve selected in the scene view or the hierarchy.
+It provides you information on the object you’ve selected in the scene view or the Object List.

 This means that depending on the type of object selected, you will have access to different information and actions related to that specific object.

 1. **Name**: Change the object's name.
-2. **Active**: Toggle to enable or disable the object for the current step.
+2. **Active**: Toggle to enable or disable the object for the current Node.
-3. **State Content**: Options that affect the selected object and persist across all steps.
+3. **Object Properties**: Options that affect the selected object and persist across all Nodes.
-4. **Step Behaviour**: Options specific to the selected object for the current node/step.
+4. **On Node Properties**: Options specific to the selected object for the current node.
-5. **State**: Assign specific states to the object, such as "flammable" or "radioactive."
+5. **State**: Assign specific states to the object, such as "radioactive."
 6. **Transform**: Adjust the position of the object within the 3D scene.
 7. **Behaviour**: All the possible actions that are available for the selected objects.